tomrains/miscProjects/projects/vanishing-chess/README.md

 **Rules

-**OKAY, im working on checkmate. easy next step can be to make it trigger after opponent makes move, instead of ...
+**OKAY, im working on checkmate.

-...at beginning of turn lol
+it's all there. now just KILL IT!!!

+the 'move king' and 'kill the attacker' portions seem to be working - wahoo!

+now for the hard part, to see if you can BLOCK the attacker. this will also use the attacker array, which will help immensely.

 it does seem to be going well. i bet i'll find bugs later though :D i'll start adding in checkmate functionality.